Treadmill Buying Guide

 The continuous duty of the motor is the power that the motor consistently produces.
 If you are a runner, a motor with 2.5 or 2.75 peak HP is a good place to start, but make sure to check out the continuous duty level as well.

-The cost difference between a treadmill for someone who walks and someone who runs can be significant, depending on the motor's horsepower and the durability and quality of the machine.
-Prices can range anywhere from $600 for a basic treadmill, and up to $5,000 for a commercial quality treadmill.
+The cost varies from treadmill to treadmill, and there is no best treadmill for everyone.
+For someone who walks and someone who runs, the difference in treadmills can be significant, depending on the motor's horsepower,the durability and quality of the machine.
+Prices can range anywhere from $600 for a basic treadmill, up to $5,000 for a commercial quality treadmill.

 Does the Price Range Determine the Quality?